Incoming Student Resources

 Who: All Students

-MA Students: If you do not take action by the enrollment/waiver deadline, you will be automatically enrolled in USHIP and responsible for the USHIP premium.
+MA Students: If you do not take action by the enrollment/waiver deadline, you will be automatically enrolled in U-SHIP and responsible for the U-SHIP premium.

-PhD Students: All PhD students must enroll in USHIP.
+PhD Students: All PhD students must enroll in U-SHIP.
 We advise you to enroll early to ensure you are in the United Healthcare system when you arrive on campus.

-Provide Proof of Required Vaccinations
+Provide Proof of Required Immunizations

 Who: All Students Newly Enrolling at UChicago

-All newly enrolling students are required by the State of Illinois and the University of Chicago to submit proof of vaccination against a variety of illnesses.
-You can find the list and information regarding the documentation requirements on the UChicago Wellness website.
-All required vaccinations can be received at UChicago Student Wellness upon your arrival to campus; students in the process of receiving a required vaccination series will continue to be allowed to access campus while they complete their vaccinations.
+You can find the list of required immunizations and information regarding the documentation requirements on the UChicago Wellness website.
+Students may be able to obtain immunizations when they arrive on campus; students in the process of receiving a required immunization series will continue to be allowed to access campus while they complete their immunizations.

 Receive Student ID Card